lukacspapp/SEI-Project-3/README.md

 There were two filters on the browse page which I pair coded with Ricardo.

-One is sorting by category,
+ The <code>handleDropDownCaegory</code> function is sorting by category,

 ```
 const handleDropDownCategory = (_event, data) => {